Business opportunities

 International trade shows

-Ministry trade and investment staff arrange for Ontario companies to exhibit at select international trade shows like the Private Label Manufacturers Association (PLMA) show in Chicago, which are key events for the food and beverage sector.
+Ministry advisors arrange for Ontario companies to exhibit at select international trade shows, which are key events for the food and beverage sector.

-By participating at these events, Ontario businesses have inclusive opportunities to promote their products to a network of potential buyers.
+By participating at these events, Ontario companies have inclusive opportunities to promote their products to a network of potential buyers.

-These shows are also important to promoting Ontario’s agri-food sector to global markets.
+These shows are also important in promoting Ontario’s agri-food industry to international markets.

 Seminars

-Practical, hands-on seminars are delivered by ministry export staff to help new and experienced exporters.
-Seminars focus on helping businesses become export-ready by understanding export regulations, distribution channels and other key considerations impacting successes in export markets.
+Practical, hands-on seminars are delivered by ministry staff to help new and experienced exporters.
+Seminars focus on helping businesses become export-ready by understanding export regulations, distribution channels and other key considerations impacting successes in international markets.

 The ministry’s Program to Raise Ontario Food Investment and Trade (PROFIT) seminar is designed for those who are new to exporting to US markets.
 Industry speakers and key contacts provide knowledge to help organizations succeed in exporting to the US.